TheIoTLearningInitiative/InternetOfThingsSensors/Libraries.md

 ```

-how to compile?..let's say you sabe the code above in a file named HelloMRAA.cpp, inside your edison, now from the Edison terminal type:
+How to compile?..let's say you have the code above in a file named HelloMRAA.cpp, inside your edison, now from the Edison terminal type:

     g++ -lmraa HelloMRAA.cpp -o HelloMRAA